useflow-sh/useflow/packages/core/README.md

   | string[];        // Multiple options (component-driven or context-driven)
 ```

-For context-driven branching with arrays, use the `resolve` property on `StepDefinition`.
+For context-driven navigation with arrays, use the `resolve` property on `StepDefinition`.

 #### `FlowState<TContext>`